“Optimism is the foundation of courage.”

 Branding Yourself as Capable

 Optimistic people brand themselves as capable and confident.
 Thus, they’re more likely to be seen as leaders, people whom others trust.
 Their optimism gives them a natural charisma, causing others to gravitate toward them.
+And they’re likely to avoid procrastinating and delve right into high-priority tasks, getting more accomplished.

 Building Workplace Morale